-Currently the Professor of Oboe at the University of Michigan, she was elected as the first female President of the International Double Reed Society.
-She is on the faculty of the Sarasota and Round Top Music Festivals, as well as performing at the Sewanee and Michigan City Chamber Music Festivals during the summer.
-Previously, she was Associate Professor and University Scholar at the University of Illinois, Urbana-Champaign, and has also served on the music faculties of Indiana University, Ithaca College, University of Northern Colorado, and Duquesne University Schools of Music, as well as the Ostrava (Czech Republic) Oboe Festival, Bowdoin Music Festival, Marrowstone Music Festival, Strings in the Mountains of Steamboat Springs, and the Hot Springs Music Festival.
+Currently Professor of Oboe at the University of Michigan, she was elected as the first female President of the International Double Reed Society.
+She is on the faculty of the Sarasota and Round Top Music Festivals, as well as the Michigan City Chamber Music Festivals during the summer.
+She was previously Associate Professor and University Scholar at the University of Illinois, Urbana-Champaign, and has also served on the music faculties of Indiana University, Ithaca College, University of Northern Colorado, and Duquesne University Schools of Music, as well as the Ostrava (Czech Republic) Oboe Festival, Bowdoin, Sewanee, Marrowstone, Hot Springs Music Festivals, and Strings in the Mountains of Steamboat Springs.

-Professor King received her Doctor of Musical Arts, Master of Music, and Performers Certificate from the Eastman School of Music, studying with Richard Killmer.
-She is also a graduate of the University of Michigan with a Bachelor of Music degree where she studied with Arno Mariotti and Harry Sargous.
-Ms. King was the recipient of the school’s prestigious Stanley Medal and was honored with the 2010 Hall of Fame Award and the 2018 Harold Haugh Teaching Award by the University of Michigan School of Music, Theatre, and Dance.
+Professor King received her Doctor of Musical Arts, Master of Music, and Performer’s Certificate from the Eastman School of Music, studying with Richard Killmer.
+A graduate of the University of Michigan with a Bachelor of Music degree where she studied with Arno Mariotti and Harry Sargous, Ms. King was the recipient of the school’s prestigious Stanley Medal upon graduation, and was honored with the 2010 Hall of Fame Award and the 2018 Harold Haugh Teaching Award by the University of Michigan School of Music, Theatre and Dance.

 BM, University of Michigan